aljce/nixos-configuration/README.md

 Any configuration that will apply to all users on a machine usually hardware specific configuration.

 # Install
-*WARNING* The following steps create an entire operating system this goes without saying but backup your data on the device you choose.
+*WARNING* The following steps create an entire operating system.
+This goes without saying but backup your data on the device you choose.
 ```sh
 cd install
 nix-build iso.nix